Breehze/STU.Pid/README.md

 ----------------------------
     python main.py -f 7.c -c -p ./prprtests/cv1/u7 -tr 1,2

 This will take file 7.c compile it and use tests from specified directory.
-One input should return 2 outputs hence the test ration 1,2.
+One input should return 2 outputs hence the test ratio 1,2.